google/mangle/docs/spec_decls.md

 relation types.
 What follows is a description of type constants and functions that can be used to build first-order type expressions.

-The following type constants:
+The following type constants describe first-order types:

 *   `/any`
 *   `/number`
 *   `/float64`
 *   `/string`

-The following type-level functions, where all arguments are first-order type
+*   `/bytes`

-expressions:
+The following type-level functions describe first-order types, assuming that all arguments are first-order type expressions:

 *   `fn:List(T)` type of list
 *   `fn:Pair(S, T)` type of pairs